electric-eloquence/fepper-npm/excludes/profiles/base/extend/README.md

 ### Contributed extensions

-* Install and update contributed extensions with NPM.
+* Install and update contributed extensions with npm.
 * Add the tasks to `extend/contrib.js` (and `extend/auxiliary/auxiliary_contrib.js`
   if necessary) in order for Fepper to run them.
 * Contributed Fepper extensions can be found at https://www.npmjs.com/ by